 “We were all dead, but Jesus came to save us and give us a new life.”Momina

-Momina (not her real name) met Jesus in a dream – a common way God uses to break through to people who have no chance of hearing about Him any other way.
+Momina (not her real name) is a Somali believer in the Horn of Africa.
+She met Jesus in a dream – a common way God uses to break through to people who have no chance of hearing about Him any other way.
 She managed to find a Christian man, who gave her a Bible – and she gave her life to Christ!

 But she faced extreme opposition from her Muslim family.
 Her extended family rained insults, rejection and threats on her – and even her husband abandoned Momina and said she was dead to him.
 In any country this would be terrible, but Somali culture is so clan-based that Momina was left without any source of help.